j4w8n/supakit/README.md

 ```

 ### Server-side auth
 Supakit provides an endpoint for handling the `exchangeCodeForSession` method; so there's no need to create this route yourself.
-You can also append the url with a `next` parameter for post-auth redirects, e.g.`/app`.
+You can also append the redirectTo url with a `next` parameter for post-auth redirects, e.g.`/app`.

+Here we show an example using page actions.
 ```ts
 /* some server-side file, like src/routes/login/+page.server.ts */
 export const actions = {